US unveils 'milestone' new de facto embassy in Taiwan - Journal du Cameroun

-The United States on Tuesday unveiled a new $255 million de facto embassy in Taiwan in what was hailed as a “milestone” in relations, as the self-ruled island comes under increasing pressure from China.
+The United States on Tuesday unveiled a new $255 million de facto embassy in Taiwan in what was hailed as a “milestone” in relations, drawing the ire of China which considers the self-ruled island as part of its territory.

 Donald Trump’s administration is moving to strengthen ties with Taiwan in the face of China’s diplomatic moves and military threats.